6.3. Other performance measures#

 6.3.1.2.
 Weighted Million Operations Per Second (WMOPS), ITU-T. Software tool library: User’s manual, 2009 #

 The ITU-T provides guidelines to measure the number of operations in a program.
-This measurement takes into account that not all the operations have the same computational load and scales their values accordingly.
+This measurement considers that not all the operations have the same computational load and scales their values accordingly.
 For example, a logarithm is a much heavier operation than an addition.
 The final result is represented as Weighed Million Operations Per Second (WMOPS).
 Table 1 shows the weights used for each specific operation carried out.

 bigo